-drawing concepts; basic methods, tools and materials; and an introduction into the language of mark making.
-Composition and visual analysis are emphasized through drawing from observation, including perspective theories as they relate to objects and environments.
+The primary goals of Observational Drawing focus on core drawing concepts; basic methods, tools and materials; and an introduction into the language of mark making.
+Composition and visual analysis are emphasized through drawing from observation, including perspective theories as they relate to objects and environments, and a basic introduction to the figure.
 Students utilize observational information to develop a broad range of manual and perceptual skills and to develop an ability to translate the three-dimensional world into two dimensions.
-Students are challenged to develop a strong drawing practice through in-class work, out of class assignments, and in on-going drawing/sketch books.
+Students are challenged to develop a strong drawing practice through in-class work, out of class assignments, and ongoing sketchbooks.
+3 credits.